20 Genius Crafting Tips and Hacks You’ll Actually Use

 Put Nails in Straight with a Comb

-Do you have any other craft hacks you can share with me?
-I’d love to hear them in the comments.
+Do you have any crafting hacks you swear by?
+I’d genuinely love to hear them because crafty people always know the best weird little tricks.

 Want more craft tips?
 I have suggestions for DIY sticker remover!
 I’d also love for you to check out the following posts: